amauryt/cr-cmark-gfm/README.md

     - Commonmark (including GFM-only nodes)
     - Groff man pages
     - LaTeX
-  - Create custom renderers or customize the included crystal HTML renderer, wwhich outputs the same HTML as the library's C renderer
+  - Create custom renderers or customize the included crystal HTML renderer, which outputs the same HTML as the library's C renderer
   - Getters and setters for almost all of the properties of AST nodes
   - Tree traversal and manipulation
   - Directly create and customize nodes